06 August 2019

 Our Blue Morpho Jacket recreated one of nature’s most brilliant solutions to high visibility – the iridescent wings of the Blue Morpho butterfly.
 And the surface of our Solar Charged Jacket can be charged by the sun to glow in the dark like a firefly.
 The Black Squid Jacket was the next step in our journey.
-Launched in March 2019 it sold out in 3 days and returns for its second run later this year.
+Originally launched in March 2019 it sold out in 3 days, before returning for a second run in August.
 Based on 500 million years of evolution in the deep sea, it’s a colour-shifting jacket that mimics one of the most advanced biological materials on earth: squid skin.

 A complex network of nerves on the surface of every squid acts like an electrical skin to help it change colour and appearance at high speed.
 It can make itself highly visible by creating astonishing optical illusions in fractions of a second.
 Or make itself practically invisible by camouflaging to precisely match its surroundings.